4K1D3V/Pl-Hide-Pro/FAQ's.md

 If a group should block commands and remove these commands from the tab completion, set group-mode to blacklist.

-Otherwise if group-mode is set to whitelist, only the listed commands will be executable and all not listed commands will be removed from the tabcomplete
+Otherwise if group-mode is set to whitelist, only the listed commands will be executable and all not listed commands will be removed from the tab complete

 ## **How to set the ```group mode```?**

 By default the group mode is whitelist.
 If you want to change it to blacklist, you have to give the player a permission:
-  For the commands it's plhide.blacklist.commands and for the tabcomplete it's plhide.blacklist.tabcomplete
+  For the commands it's plhide.blacklist.commands and for the tab complete it's plhide.blacklist.tabcomplete

 ## **What is the operator ```~```?**